 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.

-- Stay informed: Regularly check your case status online or with your attorney.
+- Stay informed: Regularly monitor your case status through the official immigration court electronic system or by consulting with your attorney.
+Staying updated helps you identify any unusual delays early.

 Key Takeaways